 She holds a B.S. in Business from UF and a M.Ed. in Educational, School, and Counseling Psychology/Positive Coaching and Leadership from the University of Missouri.
 Other certifications earned include designation as a “Mental Game Coach” from Perk Performance Sports, “Mental Toughness Specialist” from the Human Performance Institute, and an Executive Certificate in Leadership from Notre Dame University.
-She is certified as an USPTA Elite pro and a PTR professional.
+She is a USPTA Elite-level and PTR Professional-level certified pro.

 She resides in Leawood, Kansas with her husband, Jack.
 They have six married children and 13 grandchildren.